tbranyen/backbone-boilerplate/README.md

 prescriptive; Backbone Boilerplate changes that.

-The Backbone Boilerplate is a way of organizing a web application with some opinionated defaults: such as Backbone, Lo-Dash, jQuery, RequireJS, Bower, Grunt, and the HTML5 Boilerplate styles.
+The Backbone Boilerplate is a way of organizing a web application with some opinionated defaults: such as Backbone, Lo-Dash (Underscore compatibility build), jQuery, RequireJS, Bower, Grunt, and the HTML5 Boilerplate styles.

 Organize your application with a logical file structure, develop your Models/Collections/Views/Routers inside modules, and build knowing you have